Full Copy of 'The Atlanta Zone Plan' from 1922

 A Warning and a Request #

 In a moment, you will read the full text of a 1922 marketing pamphlet.
-First, I need to provide some context.
+This document is an important thread to understanding some very large political problems facing the world today, specifically housing, affordability, the growing wealth gap, and more.

 These ludicrously powerful people hide their power under layers of misdirection and distraction, and they make it look like they’re less powerful than they actually are.